 Although this is crossing into comic book territory, it should be noted that Cobra Commander's original comic-book persona...predating even the original cartoon...was ruthless and crazy since the beginning.
 From secretly brainwashing his own high command in case they turned on him, to managing a Cobra that actually manages to kill more than a couple of established GI Joes, to even killing his own son Billy in later comics...it's easy to see why the Sunbow cartoon had to tone him down into the bumbling fool we all knew and loved as kids.
 You don't mess around with Cobra Commander in the comics!
 As Resolute attempted to go back to his original persona more, the speech about pretending to be a bumbler could be considered something of a nod to this extreme difference.

 Subverted with Old Man McGucket.
 In "The Society of the Blind Eye", Dipper concludes that the crazy guy is the Author, and his insanity is a cover.
-Then in turns his insanity is genuine and self-inflicted, after causing a terrible accident while working with the Author.
+It turns his insanity is not only genuine, but an unintentional and self-inflicted side-effect of trying to forget what he learned while working with the actual Author.

 In The Grim Adventures of Billy & Mandy, a new kid named Bobby takes over Billy's position as the stupid kid because everyone was sick of Billy, as it turns out Bobby is only pretending to be stupid in order to replace him at his house hold.